ofluffydev/boykisser-os/README.md

 # Boykisser OS

-Boykisser OS is a minimal operating system designed for educational purposes.
+Boykisser OS is built to be a decent, daily-drivable, and safe operating system.
 It demonstrates the basics of kernel and bootloader development using Rust and UEFI.

+As said above, the current goals are for the OS to be:

+- Decent: Does not create an environmnet so complicated that the user most relearn how to use their computer.
+- Daily-drivable: Expected and reproducable behavior for features you'd expect to need on a day-to-day basis.
+- Safe operating system: Follows the purity and safety of Rust, creating a stable, memory-safe, and thread-safe kernel and OS.

 ## Features
 - Custom kernel written in Rust.